axelarnetwork/axelar-cgp-sui/.changeset/lucky-kangaroos-relax.md

 '@axelar-network/axelar-cgp-sui': minor
 ---

-Add operator cap to its and allow operator to overwrite flow limits
+Add operator cap to ITS and allow operator to overwrite flow limits